mjlaufer/dotfiles/dev-workflow.md

 -   Kill tmux server (all sessions): `tmux kill-server`

 ### tmux Windows

-Use tmux windows to separate Vim from running processes.

 A `target-window` may be identified by one of the following: